-PSA has joined the Council of Trade Unions in supporting this Grey Power-led initiative and is calling on all members to help gather as many signatures as possible over the coming months.
+PSA has joined the Council of Trade Unions in supporting this Grey Power-led initiative and is calling on all members to help gather as many signatures as possible over the next few weeks.

 A referendum may be enough to stop future sales of state assets or cause the government to rethink its current asset sales programme.

 NOTE: Some people become confused when they first see the petition form and think they are being asked to sign in support of asset sales.
 As the small type above the question , says, they are petitioning for "an indicative